 In many countries, drugs are available to the public without any prescription; people may take antibiotics on their own prescription and which may further increase the prevalence of drug-resistant strains.

 Most antibiotics are prescribed without properly culturing and identifying the pathogen.
-This favors the development and spread of antibiotics-resistant strains because the antibiotics destroy susceptible bacteria that would usually compete with drug-resistant strains.
+This favors the development and spread of antibiotic-resistant strains because the antibiotics destroy susceptible bacteria that would usually compete with drug-resistant strains.
 The result may be the emergence of drug-resistant pathogens.

 Toxic, broad-spectrum antibiotics are sometimes given in place of narrow-spectrum drugs as a substitute for culture and sensitivity testing, with the consequent risk of dangerous side effects, opportunistic infections and the selection of drug-resistant mutants.
 These situations are made worse by patients when they do not complete their course of medication.
 When antibiotic treatment is ended too early, drug-resistant mutants may survive.

-Use of Antibiotics in livestock feed:
+Use of antibiotics in livestock feed:

-The use of antibiotic in animal feed is undoubtedly another contributing factor to increasing drug resistance.
+The use of antibiotics in animal feed is undoubtedly another contributing factor to increasing drug resistance.
 The addition of low levels of antibiotics to livestock feeds raises the efficiency and rate of weight gain in cattle, pigs, and chickens.
 However, it also increases the number of drug-resistant bacteria in the animal intestinal tract.
 The uses of some specific farmyard antibiotics are the main cause of the resistance of bacteria to some antibiotics.

 For example, Avoparcin resembles Vancomycin in structure and Virginiamycin resembles Synercid.
 There is good circumstantial evidence that use of these two antibiotics in animal feed has lead to an increase in Vancomycin and Synercid resistance among Enterococci.